Splinter: Removal

-There are many medical techniques to remove splinters safely.
-Common medical techniques include the Elliptical Technique and the String Technique.
-In the elliptical technique the surrounding area of the splinter is sliced in an elliptical formation.
-From there the flesh in the elliptical area is cut (in the shape of an upside-down cone) and the whole chunk of flesh containing the splinter is removed.
-The Needle Cover Technique is limited to fishhook removal.
-A string is looped around the base of the hook, and as the hook is pressed further into the skin, the string is pulled, allowing the barbs to be unhooked from muscle and follow the path of the rest of the hook out of the body without snagging any additional flesh.
+There are several medical techniques used to remove splinters safely.
+Common medical techniques include the elliptical excision technique and the string technique.
+In the elliptical excision technique, the surrounding area of the splinter is cut in an elliptical shape.
+The flesh in the elliptical area is then excised (in the shape of an inverted cone) and the whole piece of tissue containing the splinter is removed.
+The elliptical excision technique is often used to remove splinter in the case it is difficult to remove.

-Since the splinter has penetrated through a physical barrier of the body it allows for an individual to get an infection.
-The opening from the splinter will make it easier for bacteria to get into the body.
-It is strongly encouraged for the removal of a splinter before falling victim to an infection.
+The string technique is limited to fishhook removal.
+A string is looped around the base of the hook, and as the hook is pressed further into the skin, the downward pressure applied unhooks the barb from the tissue.
+The string is then pulled, the hook to be withdrawn along the path of entry out of the body without snagging any additional flesh.

+Because the splinter penetrates the body's protective barrier and therefore facilitates bacterial contamination, it could potentially allow for an individual to contract an infection.